telerik/xaml-docs/controls/radgridview/features/managing-data-validation.md

 #### __Figure 1: Standard appearance of RadGridView__
 ![Standard appearance of RadGridView](images/RadGridView_Validation_010.png)

-## Setting the mode for the validation
+## Setting the Mode for the Validation

 RadGridView exposes a property - ValidatesOnDataErrors - that controls the way the data validation, provided by IDataErrorInfo and INotifyDataErrorInfo Interfaces, is performed.
 It may be set to one of the following values: